kolkhis/tech-notes/linux/misc.md

 # or
 ip r
 ```
+The name will be something like `enp0s31f6`, or something like `eth1` on older systems.
+* `en`: Indicates that it's an ethernet connection.
+* `p0s31f6`: This is the info on the ethernet port and bus being used.

 ## Checking Active Connections
 You can use `netstat` or `ss` to check active network connections, as well as which